Every teenager knows that acne is just part of the deal of growing up – same as broken hearts and shitty hairstyles.

 We as humans go through stages of life that are characterised by huge shifts in our hormonal balance.
 Puberty immediately comes to mind, but it’s not just that.
-The flirty 30s are when many women go through pregnancy and lactation, and experience the associated major effects on estrogen, progesterone and testosterone.
+The 30s are when many women go through pregnancy and lactation, and experience the associated major impact of that on estrogen, progesterone and testosterone levels.
 These fluctuations can trigger hormonal acne, just like those nasty breakouts you get when you’re PMSing.

 But the overarching trajectory of hormones through mid to late life is that of a decline – specifically in oestrogen, the lack of which is what eventually leads to menopause.

 Plunging hormone levels over time impacts collagen and production of basal skin cells – reducing natural resilience and thickness (more on this below).
 The pH of the skin rises thanks to reduced enzyme levels restricting creation of free fatty acids and other natural moisturising factors that make up the healthy acidic skin barrier.
 We’re gradually less able to buffer daily assaults of overly-alkaline substances like soap and bounce back as quickly as we once could.
-Skin without a balanced pH barrier is defenseless and susceptible to infections such as acne.
+Skin without a balanced pH barrier is defenseless against infections like acne.